ALBURO ALBURO AND ASSOCIATES LAW OFFICES ALBURO ALBURO AND ASSOCIATES LAW OFFICES

 Also, the matters contained in the following were written in accordance with the law, rules, and jurisprudence prevailing at the time of writing and posting, and do not include any future developments on the subject matter under discussion.

-Section 12-B of our Social Security Law (R.A.
-No. 8282) provides for those who may avail of retirement benefits under the System:
+Section 12-B of Republic Act No. 11199 or the Social Security Act of 2018, provides for those who may avail of retirement benefits under the System:

 1. A member who is 60 years old, separated from employment or ceased to be self-employed, and has paid at least 120 monthly contributions prior to the semester of retirement; or